BerkeleyLearnVerify/Scenic/docs/tutorials/fundamentals.rst

 Running this program should cause a window to pop up, looking like this:

 .. figure:: /images/ego_box.png
-  :width: 60%
+  :width: 40%
   :figclass: align-center
-  :alt: Simple scenario with an ego box, rendered with Scenic's built in visualizer.
+  :alt: Simple scenario with an ego box, rendered with Scenic's built-in visualizer.

 You can rotate and move the camera of the visualizer around using the mouse.
 The only `Object` currently present is the one we created using the ``new`` command
 (rendered as a green box).
 Since we assigned this object to the ``ego`` name, it has special significance to Scenic, as we'll see later.
 For now it only has the effect of highlighting the